Start Your Search

 Breast Fat Transfer

 Breast fat transfer is the transfer of the fat from the patient’s body to the breast.

-Breast fat transfer is performed under general or local anesthesia according to the patient's condition.
+Breast fat transfer is performed under general or local anesthesia according to the patient’s condition.
 After the procedure, the patient is discharged on the same day.
-During the transfer of the breast fat, fat is extracted from the fat-depleted areas by liposuction-like methods.
+During the transfer of the breast fat, fat is extracted from the needed areas by liposuction method.
 However, the withdrawal of the fat cells is performed in a lower vacuum with thinner cannulas than the liposuction method.
 The rich fat tissue obtained from the stem cell is then separated from the fat tissue by the centrifugation technique.
 Fat tissue is then ready for transfer and the breast is injected between the mammary gland and the breast.
 Because the injected separated fat tissue is rich in stem cells, it will also repair damaged tissues in the region where it is injected.